 Many people don’t prepare anything for these initial meetings and keep them “conversational,” but knowing the goals and expectations of your exchange is important to ensure that you complement each other’s needs and style.
 Bring ideas and materials such as articles, music, links to videos clips that can be watched and discussed together to future meetings.
 Imagine your appreciation if your exchangee brought a local article written about your home country and helped you read it, thus revealing to you an extra-cultural perspective on your home.
 Again, exchange is all about sharing, and the more you share, the more you will receive and the more quickly you will be understanding and speaking the language at little to no cost.

 Sign Up for Free Class

 The concepts of TEFL training are migrating to the teaching of other languages and in most metropolitan areas people are making short-term jobs or longer careers of teaching their own language.
 These teacher training schools need students to practice on.
-Look up local teacher training schools on the Internet using Google or your favorite search engine.
+Look up local teacher training schools on the web using your favorite search engine.
 Also, check the local periodicals in both English and the local language.
 Calling or visiting the school is the best way to get the information on these courses.
 Most of the courses run for a month and average 7-10 hours per week of instruction.
 You will have to write an assessment exam or undergo an interview for placement purposes.

 The courses are a mixed bag—inevitably so when everyone is a student.
 But even frustrating lessons provide exposure to the language.
 Take an active role; be bold and make mistakes.